AndrewWalker251/traffic_sign_classifier/writeup_AW.md

 ![alt text][image1]

 The following diagram shows a histogram of the number of training examples of each class.
-There is significant variation but each one contains at least about 200 examples in the training set.
+There is significant variation but each one contains at least ~200 examples in the training set.

 ![alt text][image2]

 ### Design and Test a Model Architecture

-#### 1. Describe how you preprocessed the image data.
-What techniques were chosen and why did you choose these techniques?
-Consider including images showing the output of each preprocessing technique.
-Pre-processing refers to techniques such as converting to grayscale, normalization, etc. (OPTIONAL: As described in the "Stand Out Suggestions" part of the rubric, if you generated additional data for training, describe why you decided to generate additional data, how you generated the data, and provide example images of the additional data.
-Then describe the characteristics of the augmented training set like number of images in the set, number of images for each class, etc.)
+#### 1. Data Preparation

 Initially the only steps I completed was to normalise the data.
-BECAUSE
+This improves the networks ability to learn.

 Having tested a few passes of the network I found that I was getting very high variance.
 One way to deal with this would have been to increase the dataset.
 Instead I realised that most of the information about what a sign was is contained within the shapes of the sign I would convert to grayscale.
 This made a dramatic improvement.
 There are a number of ways to convert to grayscale, but a quick and computationally efficient way is to take an average of the 3 channels.
 Once I'd taken the average I needed to make sure that the shape was still correct.